 But physically I had no idea.
 I didn’t know what it would feel like to have cracked bleeding nipples.
 I ‘knew’ it would be bloody sore but until I actually felt it, I didn’t really know.

 Ok so enough with inverted comma’s & italic words.
 You get my point that until you’ve actually physically felt something (yes childbirth comes under this category too) it’s really hard to know what you’re in for.

 I was one of the unlucky lucky ones to have the milk gods smiling down on me.
 The day my milk came in I think I was in shock.
 To say that Pamela Anderson would have been proud is an understatement.
 Yep, the girls were huge.
 And rock hard.

-All of a sudden my nice breastfeeding experience with my new bub had turned into a breast refusal, non latching, cup feeding nightmare.
+All of a sudden my nice breastfeeding experience with my new bub had turned into a breast refusal, non latching, cup feeding nightmare, she wants to learn more about Breast Actives because she wants to change things up a little bit.
 There were lots of tears.
 Her’s and mine.
 ‘Give it 24 hours and you’ll be amazed at the difference’ said the lactation consultant.
 24 hours later: ‘Ok, maybe another 48 hours’.
 Thankfully she was right and eventually they did settle, Sophie decided she wanted to hang out with me again and say bah bye to those silly little cups and after a home visit from the most lovely lactation consultant we were back on track.